Biden HIV/AIDS strategy calls racism 'public health threat'

 More than 36 million people worldwide, including 700,000 in the U.S., have died from AIDS-related illnesses since the start of the epidemic more than 40 years ago.
 Nearly 38 million people are living with HIV, including 1.2 million in the U.S.

-President Joe Biden is scheduled to deliver remarks to commemorate World AIDS Day.
-His administration recently announced it will host the Global Fund to Fight AIDS replenishment conference next year.
+The Biden administration recently announced it will host the Global Fund to Fight AIDS replenishment conference next year.
 The United States has contributed about $17 billion to the fund, about a third of all donor contributions.

+A giant red ribbon, a symbol of support for people living with HIV, was displayed on the North Portico of the White House to mark World AIDS Day.
+The two-story ribbon display has become an annual tradition at the White House since 2007.

+“Honored to continue this tradition on #WorldAidsDay, remembering the lives lost to HIV/AIDS and supporting those living with the virus across the world,” First lady Jill Biden said in a Twitter posting that included a photo of her posing in front of the ribbon display.